noob2107/readme/README.md

 - [x] **Task 2**: Implemented collaborator feature

 #### End points for collaborator
+Both the end points take user token as the authorization header with the prefix Token and User id in the request body.

 -  **Add collaborator**: `PUT /todo/:id/add-collaborators/`
+-  **Remove collaborator**: `PUT /todo/:id/remove-collaborators/`

 	Takes the username as input